-How Much Money Do I Need to Start a Business?
+How Much Money Do You Need to Start a Small Business?

 - Network with people in your industry to find relative operational costs.
 Experienced business people are far more helpful than individuals realize.

 - Use SCORE, which offers advice from the people who know: retired entrepreneurs.